jlipps/sausage/README.md

 as you're looking at your log of tests you can easily see which passed and which failed.

+Automatic No-Login Link Generation
+---
+Upon test failure, Sausage generates a authorized link to the failed job report on the Sauce Labs website, to facilitate reporting to people who need to know the details of the test.
+The job remains private (unless you change the status yourself), but others can follow the link without needing to log in with your credentials.

 Build IDs
 ----
 If you're running your tests as part of your build, you can define a build id,